 The Organization is exposed to various risks through its financial instruments and has a comprehensive risk management framework to monitor, evaluate and manage these risks.
-The following analysis provides information about the Organization's risk exposure and concentration as of March 31, 2021.
+The following analysis provides information about the Organization's risk exposure and concentration as of March 31, 2022.

-(a) Liquidity risk
+Liquidity risk

 Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities.
-The Organization is exposed to this risk mainly in respect of funds from its customers and other related sources, long-term debt, contributions to the pension plan, and accounts payable.
+The Organization is exposed to this risk mainly in respect of its receipt of funds from its customers and other related sources, contributions to the pension plan, and accounts payable.

-(b) Interest rate risk
+Interest rate risk